-All income distribution results presented in Table 4.5 in the Annex are computed for the household simulated expenditure equivalized by the adult equivalence scale.4 Simulated expenditures are calculated based on the following method.
+All income distribution results presented in Table A5 in the Annex are computed for the household simulated expenditure equivalized by the adult equivalence scale.
+Simulated expenditures are calculated based on the following method.

 In Ghana, poverty is measured using consumption, whereas the taxes and transfers calculated by the model feed into disposable income.
 Therefore, we report poverty rates calculated on the basis of disposable income and an amended consumption concept.
-The latter refers to the simulated consumption possibilities, which are equal to the observed consumption (the variable xhh) from which we subtract actual transfer received (denoted by income list ils_bendata), add taxes paid (ils_tistn), subtract simulated taxes (ils_taxsim) and social security contributions paid by the employees (tscee_s), and add simulated transfer received (ils_bensim).
-Since the underlying data does not capture taxes paid, those were calculated in the Stata do file that generates the input data.
-Therefore, simulated consumption is given by ils_exp = [xhh+ils_tistn-ils taxsim-tscee s-ils-ils bendata+ils bensim].
+The latter refers to the simulated consumption possibilities, which are equal to the observed consumption (the variable xhh) from which we subtract actual transfer received (denoted by income list ils\bendata), add taxes paid (ils\tistn), subtract simulated taxes (ils\taxsim) and social security contributions paid by the employees (tscee\s), and add simulated transfer received (ils\bensim).
+Since the underlying data do not capture taxes paid, those were calculated in the Stata .do file that generates the input data.
+Therefore, simulated consumption is given by ils\exp = (xhh+ils\tistn-ils taxsim-tscee s-ils-ils bendata+ils bensim).

 The headcount poverty rate recorded for the model was 24.9 per cent and this was slightly overestimated compared with external statistics that records a rate of 24.2 per cent.
 Similar analysis was done for households with male and female heads.
 The model also analyses the poverty status for some other household types, including poverty rates for households with minors/children as well as households with elderly members.
-Our simulations show that for households with children, poverty stood at 27.5 per cent whereas for households with elderly members the poverty rate was 33.7 per cent in 2013.
+Our simulations show that for households with children, poverty stood at 27.5 per cent, whereas for households with elderly members, the poverty rate was 33.7 per cent in 2013.

-The poverty and inequality calculations, as well as government revenues and expenses, can be accessed using the Statistics Calculator, which is included in the model.
+The poverty and inequality calculations, as well as government revenues and expenses, can be accessed using the statistics calculator, which is included in the model.

 The Gini coefficient recorded by the model was 41.7 compared with 42.3 recorded by external statistics.
-This is because we use income to arrive at consumption using the above-mentioned formula and income data contains more variation than consumption data.
+This is because we use income to arrive at consumption using the above-mentioned formula and income data contain more variations than consumption data.